1947–48 Aston Villa F.C. season

-Aston Villa played the 1947–48 English football season in the Football League First Division, the top-tier of English football.
+The 1947–48 English football season was Aston Villa's 49th season in The Football League, Villa played the 1947–48 English football season in the Football League First Division, the top-tier of English football.
+Arsenal finally matched Villa's record of six top division titles in 1948.

 There were debut appearances for Keith Jones (185), Albert J Brown (30), Albert Vinall (11) and Harry Chapman (6).
 "Sailor" Brown arrived from Forest in October 1947 for a fee of £10,000, After making 30 appearances and scoring nine goals, he was appointed as Gorleston player-manager in August 1948.
 In later life Brown did scouting for Villa.

-A brace by Trevor Ford (120) gave Villa a 2-0 victory over Brentford at Griffin Park.
-It would be the 2023-24 season before Villa would record their next win away to Brentford.
+A brace by Trevor Ford (120) gave Villa a 2–0 victory over Brentford at Griffin Park.
+It would be the 2023–24 season before Villa would record their next win away to Brentford.